AlicePH/Skoltech-software-project/README.md

 docker run -it --entrypoint bash project:v1.0
 ```

-The container will run automatically point the project folder, to run the `main` and `test.sh` fiels do the following:
+The container will run automatically and point to the project folder, to run the `main` and `test.sh` fiels do the following:

 ```
+chmod +x main result
 ./main
-./test.sh
+./test
 ```

 ### 3. Build using the bash files.